enter-haken/memories/memories/business_project_management_tool.md

 There is no difference to working on site anymore.
 Sentences like `Can you hear me?` or `Can you see my screen?` belongs to the past.

+## Matrix

+When it comes to collaboration, [matrix][20] can be used for secure, decentrialized communication.
+You can use [element][21] as a client, or integrate a client into the whole solution.
+During the covid pandemic the university of Innsbruck [introduced matrix][19] as a first class citizen regarding realtime communication.

+## GitLab

+GitLab can be used for all git related activities.

 # appropriate technologies

 ## Postgres